Analytical Methods in Physics: Differential Geometry of Curved Spaces

-i.e., the square root factor can be made constant along the entire path linking $\vec{x}_1$ to $\vec{x}_2$? \end{myP} {\bf Locally flat coordinates} \qquad It is a mathematical fact that, given some fixed point $y^i_0$ on the curved space, one can find coordinates $y^i$ such that locally the metric does become flat:
+{\bf Locally flat coordinates\footnote{Also known as Riemann normal coordinates.} and symmetries} \qquad It is a mathematical fact that, given some fixed point $y^i_0$ on the curved space, one can find coordinates $y^i$ such that locally the metric does become flat:

 with a similar result for curved spacetimes.
-In this ``locally flat" coordinate system, the first corrections to the flat Euclidean metric is quadratic in the displacement vector $\vec{y}-\vec{y}_0$, and $R_{ik jl}(\vec{y}_0)$ is the Riemann tensor -- which is the chief measure of curvature -- evaluated at $\vec{y}_0$. ($G_2$ is just a numerical constant, whose precise value is not important for our discussion.)
-In a curved space{\it time}, that geometry can always be viewed as locally flat is why the mathematics you are encountering here is the appropriate framework for reconciling gravity as a force, Einstein's equivalence principle, and the Lorentz symmetry of special relativity.
+In this ``locally flat" coordinate system, the first corrections to the flat Euclidean metric is quadratic in the displacement vector $\vec{y}-\vec{y}_0$, and $R_{ik jl}(\vec{y}_0)$ is the Riemann tensor -- which is the chief measure of curvature -- evaluated at $\vec{y}_0$.
+(The $g_2$ is just a numerical constant, whose precise value is not important for our discussion.)
+In a curved space{\it time}, that geometry can always be viewed as locally flat is why the mathematics you are encountering here is the appropriate framework for reconciling gravity as a force, Einstein's equivalence principle, and the Lorentz symmetry of Special Relativity.